Jean Terlier

-Jean Terlier (born 2 March 1977) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Tarn.
+Jean Terlier (born 2 March 1977 in Toulon) is a French politician of La République En Marche!
+(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing Tarn's 3rd constituency.
 He is also one of his parliamentary group's spokespeople.

 Political career

 In parliament, Terlier serves on the Committee on Legal Affairs.
 In this capacity, he is the parliament's rapporteur on a 2021 reform of France's juvenile criminal justice.
 In addition to his committee assignments, he chairs the French-Gabonese Parliamentary Friendship Group.

 In July 2019, Terlier voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+He was re-elected in the 2022 French legislative election.